 Q: Do you provide one-on-one consulting to entrepreneurs?

 We do not provide one-on-one consulting outside of our programs.
-For guidance, visit our online resources, which provide entrepreneurs access to expert advice, tools and words of wisdom.
+For articles and interviews from the most creative and innovative leaders visit our online resources.

 Q: Can I pitch my business to the Foundation?

 Our programs provide opportunities to discuss your business with expert leaders and peers.
 We do not have the capacity to receive any pitches outside of our official programs.
-If you would like to stay up-to-date with the Foundation, visit our programs page and join our community by signing up for our newsletter to receive news, advice, tools and words of wisdom.
+If you would like to stay up-to-date with the Foundation, subscribe to our newsletter.

 Q: If I’m an entrepreneur outside of the United States, can I be a part of the Foundation’s programs?

-We are presently focused on supporting women entrepreneurs in the United States but hope to expand internationally at some point.
-Join our community and sign up for our newsletter to stay connected with the Tory Burch Foundation.
-You will receive the Foundation’s latest updates, advice, tools and words of wisdom.
+We are presently focused on supporting women entrepreneurs in the United States but hope to expand internationally in the future.
+Subscribe to our newsletter to receive the latest from the Foundation straight to your inbox.